nuriel77/hornet-playbook/README.md

 Security should not be taken lightly.
 It is recommended to take several steps to improve how you interact and authenticate with your server.

-Please follow this tutorial, it works for any Linux server: [this guide](https://iri-playbook.readthedocs.io/en/master/securityhardening.html)
+Please follow [this guide](https://iri-playbook.readthedocs.io/en/master/securityhardening.html), it works for any Linux server.

 # Troubleshooting